 The momentum resolution is expected to shift events from one $\pt^*$ interval to another.
 The uncertainties due to the momentum resolution are evaluated by comparing the \pt spectra between generated and reconstructed events.
 The evaluated relative uncertainties vary from 0.9 to 34\% for different $\pt^*$ intervals.
 The largest uncertainty corresponds to the $\pt^*$ interval between 140 to 160\mev as shown in Table~\ref{tab:jpsipt_cross_245} (Appendix~\ref{sec:A}), where very small signal yields are observed.

-The slight discrepancy betwee and the fit visible at $\logpt2 \sim -4$\,[$\ln{(\gevc^2)}$] for both \jpsi and \psitwos, as shown in Fig.~\ref{fig:2d}, is expected to originate from a mis-modelling of the predicted signal shape from simulation.
+The slight discrepancies between the data and the fit results are visible at \mbox{$\logpt2 \sim -4$\,[$\ln{(\gevc^2)}$]} for both the \jpsi and \psitwos fits, as seen in Fig.~\ref{fig:2d}.
+This is expected to originate from a mis-modelling of the predicted signal shape from simulation.
 A systematic uncertainty on the signal shape model is estimated by evaluating the difference between the fitted signal yields with respect to an alternative empirical signal shape.
-The obtained difference, about 0.04\%, is included as the signal shape uncertainty.
+The obtained difference is about 0.04\%, negligible compared to other uncertainties shown in Table~\ref{tab:summary}.

 The uncertainties on the branching fractions result in relative uncertainties on the measured cross-sections of 0.6\% and 2.1\%~\cite{PDG2020}, respectively.
 The relative uncertainty on the luminosity is 4.4\%~\cite{LHCb-PAPER-2014-047}.